ZeroPie/JsThings/README.md

 ```

 1. go resolve the wat expression and find out its value (in this case a function
-2. go to the parnthesis - almost as if they were operators - () and execute
+2. go to the parenthesis () - almost as if they were operators - and execute

 Lexical Scope is fixed (at compile time)